 - Special Needs Planning: An IRA Trust allows you to preserve an IRA’s tax deferral, but still provide assistance to a Special Needs person without disqualifying them from needs-based government benefits.

-In short, IRA Trusts provide huge benefits at low cost.
+In short, IRA Trusts in Vancouver provide huge benefits at low cost.
 The reason you have not heard about them is likely because the rules surrounding IRAs are very involved, which cause many professionals to avoid the issue.
 This avoidance could cost your family dearly.

 Experienced, With Reasonable Prices, We Make Wills and Estate Planning Easier